thacherT1D/webdevstuff/Datastores/sql.md

 #### Deleting values from a table:

-Now lets delete a todo list we dont use anymore:
+Now lets delete a todo list we don't use anymore:

 ```
 DELETE FROM todo_list WHERE id = 2;